Wooden Outdoor Table and Chairs

 Cedar is a softwood that does last well if taken care of.
 It can be easily damaged because of the soft surface.
 It can be stained or painted in many colors or left to age into a gray patina.
 This type of wood can be used on all types of outdoor tables but does not hold up under the outdoor conditions as well as the hardwoods.

 Most of the hardwoods below will require a solid surface to sit on.
 It would be better suited for a wooden deck or a solid patio area made of concrete or paver stones.

 Acadia wood is a lightweight variety.
-It is extremely rot and insect resistant.
-Like the other hard wood varieties, it can either be aged to a silver patina or be treated regularly with an oil bath to keep its color finish.
+It is extremely rotting and insect resistant.
+Like the other hardwood varieties, it can either be aged to a silver patina or be treated regularly with an oil bath to keep its color finish.

-Table size and shape will be determined by the size of the area.
-Tables will come in round, square, oval and rectangular shapes.
-Some larger tables will come with extensions to make it as big as a inside dining table.
+The table size and shape will be determined by the size of the area.
+Tables will come in round, square, oval, and rectangular shapes.
+Some larger tables will come with extensions to make it as big as an inside dining table.
 Most of these extensions will be stored under the top of the table so that they can be easily be installed.